Private Flood Insurance vs FEMA: Don't Get Flooded - Which is Right for You?

 NFIP Premiums

-NFIP premiums are based on FEMA's flood maps, which can sometimes be outdated.
+NFIP premiums are based on FEMA’s flood maps, which can sometimes be outdated.
+Understanding your property's flood risk is crucial as it directly affects the cost of obtaining flood insurance and the premiums you will pay.
 For homes that have been reclassified as lower-risk, premiums may be grandfathered in at a lower rate.
 However, these rates can still be high for many homeowners.

 Private Insurance Premiums